With Gratitude To Our Endowed Named Scholar Award Donors

 University Matched Endowments

 This is a new matching fund strategy that creates endowments to fund ARCS Scholar Awards in perpetuity.
 The donor contributes $100,000, while OHSU, OSU or UO match with $50,000, and the Oregon Chapter contributes an amount determined by the board.
-Seven (7) university matched endowments (UME) have been established.
+Eleven (11) university matched endowments (UME) have been established since 2015.

-The Caron and Larry Ogg ARCS Foundation Oregon Scholar Award Endowment (OSU - Earth, Ocean, and Atmospheric Sciences)
+Caron & Larry Ogg - OSU, College of Earth, Ocean, and Atmospheric Sciences (1)

 To celebrate a milestone in Oregon Chapter's history, a fund named "The 10th Anniversary Scholar Award" was established in May 2014.
 A majority of members contributed to the fund to support scholars in perpetuity.